randriu/synthesis/README.md

 The first file contains the template description, and the second one the specifications.
 The `--constants` option specifies the value for an undefined variable in the sketch, which is not considered as a synthesised hole.
 Finally, the last argument specifies the selected synthesis method: `hybrid`.

+PAYNT has some advanced options for developers.
+- ``--short-summary``: prints also short summary of the synthesis results consisting of primary information
+- ``--ce-quality``: evaluates the counter-example quality when usage the hybrid approach.
+For recreating experiments in [2].
+- ``--ce-maxsat``: enables the construction of counter-examples using MaxSat approach and also their evaluation.
+For recreating experiments in [2].
+- ``--help``: shows the help message of the PAYNT and exit the program

 ## Understanding the synthesis process in PAYNT